The Time Delay component in the flow builder is used to create delays—or wait periods—between messages or other components in your flow series.

-If you mix the two above triggers, you're combining one delay period that always has a fixed number of hours (Wait __ Days) with a delay period that has a variable number of hours (Wait __ Days and delay until a specific time of day) and we can no longer accurately calculate how many days a given email will send relative to the trigger.
+If you mix the two above triggers, you're combining one delay period that always has a fixed number of hours (Wait __ Days) with a delay period that has a variable number of hours (Wait __ Days and delay until a specific time of day) and we can no longer accurately calculate how many days a given message will send relative to the trigger.

-Time Delays & Conditional Splits
+Time Delays and Conditional Splits

 A conditional split in a flow allows you to create two parallel paths for recipients based on a definition you establish.
 A conditional split can be defined based on any recipient properties or activity.
-After you drag in and set the condition(s) for your split, it functions as a decision point -- when recipients reach this split they are evaluated as "yes" or "no" and are sent down the appropriate path.
+After you drag in and set the condition(s) for your split, it functions as a decision point—when recipients reach this split they are evaluated as "yes" or "no" and are sent down the appropriate path.

 If you add a time delay right before a conditional split, recipients will wait at the split until it's time for them to be evaluated.
 The time delay you set before a split is important, because a split is a point-in-time evaluation.